brentlintner/linus/TRACKER.md

 ## Current

-* Log the left side of the stream once we get to a file start
+* Use Chunk instead of Part?

-* Remove code snippets from output formats, leave ai to write as markdown
+* Remove code snippets from output formats and the stream parsing, leave ai to write as markdown
-    * Assume all text is markdown and print in Markdown() wrapper so snippet code blocks work

 ## Backlog